 - BSLs should be deployed to maximise the aerial extent, which is a function of vessel speed, height of the attachment point to the vessel, drag, and weight of bird scaring line materials. - To achieve a minimum recommended aerial extent of 100 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 8 m above the water at the stern. - BSLs should contain a mix of brightly coloured long and short streamers placed at intervals of no more than 5 m.
-Long streamers should be attached to the line with swivels to prevent streamers from wrapping around the line.
+Long streamers should be attached to the line in a way that prevent streamers from wrapping around the line (e.g. using unweighted swivels).
 All long streamers should reach the sea-surface in calm conditions. - Baited hooks should be deployed within the area bounded by the two BSLs.
 If using baitcasting machines, they should be adjusted so as to land baited hooks within the area bounded by the BSLs.